sara-nl/spiderdocs/source/Pages/software_on_spider.rst

 ===============
 System software
 ===============

+There are cases in which a user or project may need extra software not included on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data
+Extraction and Redistribution)` system.
+It may require the installation of a new software tool (i.e. emacs editor) or an specific version of a software component that is already on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` (i.e. gcc 9).
+As a user of this platform you are free to submit a request to :ref:`our helpdesk <helpdesk>` to ask us install a software required for your project system wide.
+The requests will be evaluated case-by-case, but in general the following policy applies:

+    * Stand-alone applications easily available through the official RPM repositories (CentOS, EPEL, ...) are suitable to be installed system wide.
+Some examples are emacs, joe, jq, ...

+    * Alternative versions of core tools (i.e. Python 3.6, gcc 9, ...) will have to be evaluated case by case.
+We will accept requests of software that can be deployed using well defined and automated procedures.

 The standard supported login shell on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` is bash.
 The standard supported software